HOMEPAGE SERVICES PRICES BOOKING-FORM LONDON GUIDE GIFTS HOTELS FLIGHTS SHOPPING CONTACT-US TERMS-& CONDITIONS TRAVEL RESOURCES

 BAP: bun/roll for sandwiches.

-BIRD: women. (or a flying feathered animal).
+BIRD: A woman. (or a flying feathered animal).

 BIN: garbage can.

-BLOKE: a guy.
+BLOKE: a guy, a man.

-BOG: Toilet - WC/Bathroom
+BOG: Toilet - WC

 BOOT: Car trunk or Heavy shoes/boots.

-BOLLOCKS: similar to the American 'damn or sh*t but can also mean 'you lie', or 'you are talking cr*p'.
+BOLLOCKS: (RUDE) similar to the American 'damn or sh*t but can also mean 'you lie', or 'you are talking cr*p'.
 WARNING: Americans should not use this word as the meaning depends on the expression of the word and the American accent can make it very insulting.
 (American Actors often get this wrong on US TV, much to English amusement!)

 (the) BOX: Television.